Emily Dolan, Director of Undergraduate Studies

 Students are encouraged to participate (with credit) in faculty-led ensembles in orchestra, chorus, jazz, and dance.
 We offer a wide range of introductory and advanced courses in music theory, composition, historical musicology, ethnomusicology, in addition to many courses that incorporate or focus on musical performance.
 These courses reflect the specialties of our academic faculty: eighteenth-century material culture, diaspora studies and migration, opera, jazz, music and politics, early music, musical theater, music and media, country music, improvisation, hip hop, musics from around the world, history of the book, film, American and European modernism, music and cognition, music and ecology, new music of the 21st-century, and cross-cultural composition.

 Students choose their own pathways through these course offerings, creating a mix of introductory and advanced courses that best reflect their musical interests and aspirations.
 Students may enter the concentration from any music course, including performance courses, Freshman Seminars, Gen. Ed. and introductory courses, as well as through the first year theory course.
-The heart of the concentration is the two-semester Sophomore Tutorial, “Critical Listening” and “Thinking About Music” These required courses, taught by different faculty on a rotating basis, provide listening and analytical skills as well as a familiarity with a wide range of methodologies in music studies.
+The heart of the concentration is the two-semester concentration tutorial, “Critical Listening” and “Thinking About Music.”
+These required courses, taught by different faculty on a rotating basis, provide listening and analytical skills as well as a familiarity with a wide range of methodologies in music studies.

 Students continue with electives that invite engagement with musical questions at a deeper level.
 In musicology and ethnomusicology, these courses take the form of proseminars for small groups that explore in detail selected musicological issues and direct students toward significant independent projects.
 Several courses in acoustic and electronic composition are given each year, along with occasional offerings in orchestration and other specific compositional topics.
 Advanced theory and analysis courses include such topics as tonal and post-tonal analysis, jazz harmony, and modal and tonal counterpoint.
 Performance-oriented courses include chamber music, jazz, South Indian, West African, historical performance practice, improvisation, conducting and creative music.